-While eating insects might not be the most ideal thing one can do, it is proven that in a survival situation that eating insects can keep you alive.
-The real struggle is the amount you’d need to consume, plus the idea of not knowing if you have an allergy regarding one of them.
+You can survive only three weeks without food.
+While eating insects might not be the most ideal thing one can do, it is proven that in a survival situation that eating bugs can keep you alive.
+The real struggle is the amount you’d need to consume, plus the idea of not knowing if you have an allergy to one of them.
 But the major question many might have is simply, how long can you survive on insects?

 Most experts would say that if you eat enough to make yourself feel full or half-full, you could survive for several months to even several years.
 Like with your normal diet, you need to eat enough bugs or insects to sustain yourself.